monero-project/monero-site/knowledge-base/user-guides/restore_account.md

 - Open a command prompt and navigate to the drive and directory that contains simplewallet

-- At the command prompt type:
+- At the command prompt type:  `monero-wallet-cli --restore-deterministic-wallet`

-`C:\>simplewallet --restore-deterministic-wallet`

 - Once you press enter you will be prompted for a wallet file name.
 Give your wallet a new name, any name will do